Autonomous Navigation and Station-Keeping on Near-Rectilinear Halo Orbits: Autonomous Navigation with Optical Measurements

 where $\left[\sqrt{\boldsymbol{\Sigma}_{j-1 \mid j-1}}\right]_{\ell}$ corresponds to the $\ell^{\mathrm{th}}$ column of the matrix square root of ${\boldsymbol{\Sigma}_{j-1 \mid j-1}}$, and $\lambda$ is given by

-The parameter $\alpha$ dictates the spread of the sigma points around the mean, usually chosen to be a small positive value, and $\kappa$ is a secondary scaling parameter, usually set to 0.
-Each sigma point is propagated using the nonlinear dynamics
+The parameter $\alpha$ dictates the spread of the sigma points around the mean, usually chosen to be a small positive value, and $\kappa$ is a secondary scaling parameter. \rreview{In this work, we use $\alpha=10^{-3}$ and $\kappa = 0$, the latter choice corresponding to the spherical cubature integration~\cite{sarkka2023bayesian}.} Each sigma point is propagated using the nonlinear dynamics

 Finally, the time update of the mean and the covariance are given by